signalfx/gateway/README.md

 and [listener](listener).
 The forwarder and listener are glued together by the [demultiplexer](forwarder/demultiplexer.go).

-When a listener recieves a datapoint, it converts the datapoint into a basic [datapoint type](core/datapoint.go).
+When a listener receives a datapoint, it converts the datapoint into a basic [datapoint type](core/datapoint.go).
 This core datapoint type is then sent to the multiplexer that will send a pointer to that datapoint to each forwarder.

-Sometimes there is a loss of fidelity during transmition if a listener and forwarder don't support the same options.
+Sometimes there is a loss of fidelity during transmission if a listener and forwarder don't support the same options.
 While it's impossible to make something understand an option it does not, we don't want to forget support for this option when we translate a datapoint through